Minimal Fibrations of Hyperbolic 3-manifolds: Abstract

 \section{Abstract}

-There are hyperbolic 3-manifolds that fiber over the circle but that do not admit fibrations by minimal surfaces.
-These manifolds do not admit fibrations by surfaces that are even approximately minimal.
+There are hyperbolic 3-manifolds that fiber over the circle but that do not admit minimal fibrations by minimal surfaces.
+Furthermore, these manifolds do not admit fibrations by surfaces that are even approximately minimal.